-Utilities: I pay for gas, electricity, and internet. ~\$100 Cost of Living: I've heard it's slightly cheaper here compared to other parts of Chicago.
+Utilities: I pay for gas, electricity, and internet. ~\$100 Cost of Living: It's slightly cheaper here compared to other parts of Chicago.

 Commute time to school: Public transit 15-20 minutes; walking 25-30 minutes; biking 8-10 minutes.
 Local conveniences: If you plan on grocery shopping there are many options walking (La Casa Del Pueblo, Metzisoy) or driving (Costco, Cermak Produce, Aldi, Jewel-Osco).
-If you plan on eating out there is an abundance of authentic hispanic food options, which means cheap and good portions!
+If you plan on eating out there is an abundance of authentic hispanic food options!
 How accessible is public transportation?
 Very accessible public transit options- the 50/18/9/60 CTA buses and the Pink Line (18th Street stop) How available is parking and does it require a permit?
 My street doesn't require a permit, some do.
 I've had to move my car around for street cleaning days and haven't really had any issues finding parking since I live by Harrison Park.
 I always consider moving my car during non-commuter hours.
 Some apartments have designated parking spaces or garages.
+Starting to have more permit parking on major streets.
 Things to do in the neighborhood: Vibrant arts culture - galleries including the National Museum of Mexican Art, murals, Thalia Hall a music venue, and Harrison Park.
 There's a lot of events that occur in the neighborhood.
 So many coffee shops: The Jumping Bean, Nitecap, Bowtruss, Efebina's, and more.
 Bars include Skylark, Dusek's/Punch House, Pl-Zen, La Vaca, among others.
 Plus a lot of restaurants are BYOB.
 It's close to Taylor Street and all of those restaurants.
-Other comments: The community is family-oriented and the growing gentrification of Pilsen is "very controversial."
-I've never felt unsafe here.
+Other comments: The community is family-oriented.

 Why did you choose to live here?
 I wanted to live in a studio or 1 bedroom close to school.
 Pilsen is affordable, close to public transportation, and offers many living amenities.
 Would you recommend it?
 Absolutely!